 Analytics give leaders a window into risky behaviors and individuals, departments, or groups who are especially vulnerable to breaches.
 It also can measure engagement, which sheds light on what’s working.
 That means participants don’t just finish training and forget about it; they learn to keep security awareness at the forefront of their daily duties, and that creates an entire culture of security safety.

 Wondering how to tie it all together?
 The best way to create a strategically driven security awareness culture is to work with a training partner that can help build next-level awareness.
-An outstanding partner will use engaging content, dynamic data, and powerful analytics to cut down risk and encourage an entire culture of cybersecurity safety.
+An outstanding compliance training partner will use engaging content, dynamic data, and powerful analytics to cut down risk and encourage an entire culture of cybersecurity safety.